makerfactoryio/docs/docs/development-boards/esp32/rgb-led.md

 ## Sample project

-A sample project for the Arduino IDE is provided in **RGB-LED-HSV.ino** which could be downloaded [here](../../source/esp32/rgb-led-hsv/RGB-LED-HSV.ino)
+An example project for the Arduino IDE is provided in **RGB-LED-HSV.ino** which could be downloaded [here](../../source/esp32/rgb-led-hsv/RGB-LED-HSV.ino)